GabeMitchell23/gfm48FastRobots/Lab10/lab10Writeup.md

 # Lab 10 Overview

-In lab 10, students implemented a Bayes filter to localize a robot in a simulator as it moves around a map.
+In lab 10, students implemented a Bayes filter to localize a robot in a simulator.
 The filter was informed by odometry and a depth sensor.
 Poses within the map were discretized for analysis.

 ## Bayes Filter
 The Bayes filter consists of two steps, a prediction step (3) and an update step (4).
-The math for the two steps is shown below in the lecture slide from class.
+The math for the two steps is shown below in the lecture slide.

 <img src="bayes_math.PNG" class="img-responsive" alt="" width= 800>